founding Artistic Director

-Michele is a multiple award-winning producer, playwright, director, co-creator, administrator, advocate and activist with 30 years experience in the professional arts industries and voluntary sector.
+Michele is a multiple award-winning producer, playwright, director, co-creator, administrator, advocate and activist with over 35 years experience in the professional arts industries and voluntary sector.

 She spent the first 15 years of her career working with major theatre and film companies like Alberta Theatre Projects (fund development), Theatre Calgary (stage management), One Yellow Rabbit (turn-over crew), Lunchbox Theatre (fund development), The Arts Touring Alliance of Alberta (school touring initiative), Robert Cuffley Films (sound recording and mixing), White Iron Productions (lighting and electrics) and many others.

 She spent the last 20 years exclusively prioritizing equity & diversity in the arts through her own company, Stage Left Productions – a conduit of artistic innovation and cultural freedom for diverse artists, a leading contributor Canada's Deaf, Disability & Mad Arts Domain and a global Centre for the Theatre of the Oppressed.

-Michele is also the founder and co-Chair of The Deaf, Disability & Mad Arts Alliance of Canada (a nascent National Arts Service Organization and Stage Left's national network of diverse artists) and founder and co-Chair of the Calgary Collective for Equity & Diversity in the Arts; both are initiatives that she developed through Stage Left.
+Michele is also the founder and national Chair of DDMAAC, the Deaf, Disability & Mad Arts Alliance of Canada (an informal National Arts Service Organization and Stage Left's national network of diverse artists) and founder and coordinator of the CCEDA: Calgary Catalysts for Equity & Diversity in the Arts; both are initiatives that she developed through Stage Left.

-Through Stage Left's Full Spectrum Arts Equity Program, Michele serves as an arts equity consultant to The Professional Association of Canadian Theatres, an arts equity advisor to the Canadian Dance Assembly, and others.
+Through Stage Left's Full Spectrum Arts Equity Program, Michele served as an arts equity consultant to the Canadian College of Performing Arts, Canadian Dance Assembly, and others.
 She also sat on the Board of CAPACOA and was a member of it's Equity Oversight Committee.
-She's also facilitated arts equity training across Canada for PACT, Orchestras Canada, the Association for Opera in Canada, Canadian Dance Assembly, Pacific Opera, BC Arts Council, Arts Commons, Orchestras Canada.
-Opera.ca, Calgary Arts Development, and quite a few others!
+She's also facilitated arts equity training across Canada for PACT, Orchestras Canada, the Association for Opera in Canada, Canadian Dance Assembly, Pacific Opera, BC Arts Council, Alberta Foundation for the Arts, Arts Commons, Calgary Arts Development, and quite a few others!